American Women's Himalayan Expedition

 The American Women's Himalayan Expedition was a 1978 expedition to Annapurna which placed the first two women, and first Americans, on its summit.
 The expedition was led by Arlene Blum and consisted of thirteen women, and six sherpas.
-On October 15, the first summit team, composed of Vera Komarkova, Irene Beardsley (formerly Miller), Mingma Tshering Sherpa and Chewang Ringjin Shepa summitted Annapurna via the Dutch Route.
+On October 15, the first summit team, composed of Vera Komarkova, Irene Beardsley (formerly Miller), Mingma Tshering Sherpa and Chewang Ringjin Sherpa summitted Annapurna via the Dutch Route.
 The second summit team, Alison Chadwick-Onyszkiewicz and Vera Watson, died during the climb.

 Planning

-The all woman nature of the expedition was designed by Arlene and Alison Chadwick-Onyszkiewicz during a 1972 expedition on Noshaq.
-Arlene, who having previously been rejected from high altitude expeditions as a woman stated “Few American women ever get a chance to climb that high, to lead, or even to participate in a major expedition.
+The all woman nature of the expedition was designed by Blum and Alison Chadwick-Onyszkiewicz during a 1972 expedition on Noshaq.
+Blum, who having previously been rejected from high altitude expeditions as a woman stated “Few American women ever get a chance to climb that high, to lead, or even to participate in a major expedition.
 No American woman [had] ever climbed to 8000 meters, and only seven women from any country [had] ever climbed that high.
 We [hoped] this climb [would] give a number of women sufficient experience so that they can be invited on mixed expeditions, or organize their own."

 Led by Blum, they underwent psychological tests and individual training programs.
-The counter culture of the 70s led teams to rebel against the military inspired siege style mountaineering.
+The counter culture of the 1970s led teams to rebel against the military inspired siege style mountaineering.
 As the first female team, many of the women were especially determined to forge their own leadership methods and styles independent of the male lead expeditions before them.

 Funding

 The team spent a year raising the money needed for the climb, mostly by selling T-shirts with the slogan, A Woman’s Place is on Top.
-They also received sponsorship from the American Alpine Club and support from the National Geographic Society, Johnson & Johnson and OB Tampons.
+They also received sponsorship from the American Alpine Club and support from the National Geographic Society, Johnson & Johnson and o.b. tampons.